Mr-the-beginner/School-Projects/Arduino/hardware.md

   - One pin to the corresponding Arduino pin (6, 7, 8, 9, 10).
   - Same pin to GND through a 10kΩ pull-down resistor.
   - Other button pin left unconnected.

----

-Once the hardware is fully wired, let me know, and we’ll move on to coding the reaction game!